ArneGockeln/arnegockelndotcom/about.md

 ## Hi
 {{ portrait }}
 my name is **Arne Gockeln** and I started software development in 1990.
 Since the year 2000 I have been involved in **professional custom software, linux and web development**, founding business ideas and working as a freelancer.
-Currently I am working as a Software Developer at [**Star Finanz**](https://www.starfinanz.de/){:target="_blank"} in Hamburg.

 ## Freelance Work